Importing contacts using the Import Bulk tool

 • String array.
 String array fields enable a contact to have multiple values for a single field.
 To import a string array use a semi-colon separated list of words.
 For example, for a custom field "products": Blue bikes;Red bikes;Green bikes.

-Optional: Import and add tags to imported contacts
+Importing and adding tags to imported contacts

-If you want to import contacts with tags add a column to your import CSV and provide a semi-colon separated list of tags.
+If you want to import contacts with tags add a column to your import CSV and provide a semi-colon-separated list of tags.
 Next, select Tags as the MAP INTO CONTACT FIELD:

 This will create any tags that do not exist and add the specified tags to the contact.